dhis2/maintenance-app-beta/docs/user/merging-metadata.md

 ## How to Merge Indicator Types {#indicator-types-merge}

 The indicator type merge feature lets you combine multiple source indicator types into a single target indicator type.
+To use this feature you will need to have `Merge indicator types` authority.

 Follow these steps to merge indicator types:

 1. **Go to the Indicator Types List:**
-   Click on **Indicators -> Indicator Type** in the left-hand side (LHS) menu.
+   Click on **Indicators -> Indicator Type** in the left-hand side menu.

 2. **Select Source Indicator Types:**
    Check the boxes next to the indicator types you want to merge.

 3. **Click the Merge Button:**
    In the multi-select toolbar at the top, click the **Merge** button.
+Note: This button will not appear if you do not have the `Merge indicator types` authority.

 4. **Review Selected Indicator Types:**
    If needed, adjust the list of source indicator types to include or remove any selections.